nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 # <a name="Papers"></a> Papers:

+## 2015
+1. Marcos Zampieri,  Alina Maria Ciobanu, Vlad Niculae, and Liviu Dinu.
+AMBRA: A Ranking Approach to Temporal Text Classification.
+In Proc.
+International Workshop on Semantic Evaluation (SemEval 2015), June 4-5, 2015 (co-located with NAACL-2015 in Denver, Colorado)

 ## 2014
 1. Alina Maria Ciobanu, Liviu P. Dinu, 2014.
 [An Etymological Approach to CrossLanguage Orthographic Similarity.
 Application on Romanian](http://aclweb.org/anthology/D/D14/D14-1112.pdf).
 In Proc.
 EMNLP 2014